solana-foundation/developer-content/docs/core/transactions.md

 Below is a diagram representing a transaction with a single instruction to transfer SOL from a sender to a receiver.

-Individual "wallets" on Solana are accounts owned by the System Program.
+Individual "wallets" on Solana are accounts owned by the [System Program](/docs/core/accounts#system-program).
+As part of the [Solana Account Model](/docs/core/accounts), only the program that owns account is allowed to modify the data on the account.

-Transferring SOL from a "wallet" account requires sending a transaction to invoke the transfer instruction on the System Program.
+Therefore, transferring SOL from a "wallet" account requires sending a transaction to invoke the transfer instruction on the System Program.

 ![SOL Transfer](/assets/docs/core/transactions/sol-transfer.svg)